 The coupling of this ethos with the almost nomadic approach to tobacco cultivation elicited the archetypal worm fence, a seemingly crude stack of split rails that join at obtuse angles, creating a zigzag pattern.
 It required no vertical posts.
 To the untrained eye, the worm fence seemed shamefully flimsy, but it required little time investment due to the ease of assembly, and it generally achieved its goal of impedance—particularly when it was used primarily to protect crops from intruding wildlife rather than to retain grazing livestock.
 Worm fences could last for over twenty years, and they were easy to dismantle when farmers had exhausted their soil of nutrients and needed to move on.
 New Englanders did not have it as easy: they needed to extract numerous fieldstones from the ground and continued to depend on difficult, laborious stone walls as enclosures (p.
 189-90).

-My speculation is that the post-and-rail fences that stretch across central Kentucky loosely fuse the northern and southern colonial paradigms.
+My speculation is that the post-and-rail black fences that stretch across central Kentucky loosely fuse the northern and southern colonial paradigms.
 Early settlers attempted dozens of varieties of post-and-rail fencing; while this design wasted the least space of all the varieties, the vertical posts tended to rot quickly.
 The limestone beds that saturate the Ohio River valley endow the soil in central Kentucky with a high concentration of calcium and foster the growth native bluegrass, making particularly suitable pasturelands for horses.
 But horses apparently have a greater tendency to wander than other, grazing livestock, placing them in particular danger of high-speed traffic along the interstates.
 Regardless of the history of the open-range farmsteads further south, Kentucky horse farms need fences.
 My research indicates that black color of the fencing in the above photos is probably due to the layering of creosote, most likely of the EPA-approved wood tar variety.
-This widely used preservative can protect the wood fences from rot, mold, shrinkage, and termite infestation.
+This widely used preservative can protect the wood in the black fences from rot, mold, shrinkage, and termite infestation.
 In addition, some forms of creosote serve as a repellent to horses, who may otherwise try to chew or eat the wooden posts.

 Kentucky’s horse fixation is indelible, but horses themselves are easy to come by in just about any place where they can survive the climate.
 Horse farms—the breeding of thoroughbreds as an industry—are the portal to the state’s unique relationship with animal.
 The Lexington area has managed to massage a bit of cultural tourism out of the concentration of horses there, but is it really as visible of an opportunity as it could be?
 With an unemployment rate hovering around 11%, even Kentucky’s venerated horse industry is feeling the pinch, with reports of a spike in abandoned animals across the Inner and Outer Bluegrass Region.
 While I would hate to devalue the industry by reducing it to a tourist commodity, it could offer a chance for proprietors to connect with horse-lovers at a time when revenues are down.
 Advertisements along the highway are non-existent.
 No doubt the state has prohibited billboards, and I won’t begrudge the citizens for defending the pastoral character against commercialization.

 I don’t know if Kentuckians hold their creosote horse fences in the same regard as the British do with their fences made of stone, or New Orleanians prize their gas lamps.
-But the remarkable sprawl of immaculate charcoal fences between Frankfort and Lexington offer an excellent opportunity for expanding upon the horse farm brand to inevitable curiosity seekers.
-It could serve as a gateway for the entry to horse country—it already feels a bit like one—but it isn’t necessarily conspicuous to those who aren’t attuned to it.
+But the remarkable sprawl of immaculate charcoal black fences between Frankfort and Lexington offer an excellent opportunity for expanding upon the horse farm brand to inevitable curiosity seekers.
+These black fences could serve as a gateway for the entry to horse country—it already feels a bit like one—but it isn’t necessarily conspicuous to those who aren’t attuned to it.
 The potency of the image is already there, but the associative linkages remain tucked away.
 Reinforcing this association without overt advertisements may be challenging, but the most difficult aspect—to interrupt the landscape’s monotony with something new—already sits there as an organic piece of agrarian vernacular.
 Kansas has its yellow brick road; Kentucky already has the interesting topography to surpass it.